 As the primary touchpoints for their direct reports, they’re responsible for developing, motivating, and effectively overseeing their employees.
-But did you know that the way employees are managed can also affect their performance?
+But did you know how employees are managed can also affect their performance?

 Contrary to popular belief, performance isn’t static.
-Rather, it’s a fluid state that can be improved with the right type of support or plummet when that support isn't provided.
-This means that low-performing employees have the potential to become high-performing employees if their managers approach their situation strategically.
+Instead, it’s a fluid state that can be improved with the right support.
+Low-performing employees can become high-performing if their managers approach their situation strategically.

 In this article, we share our top recommendations for people managers to help optimize their team’s performance.

 Managers can have a lot of influence on an employee’s performance.
-Given this, it’s critical for them to understand how to set up their teams for success - especially when it comes to lower-performing individuals.
+Given this, they must understand how to set up their teams for success – especially for lower-performing individuals.

 1. Adopt a growth mindset

 A growth mindset is a concept that was developed by Dr. Carol Dweck.
 It’s based on the idea that abilities and intelligence can be developed.
-It’s important for managers to approach employees with this type of mindset.
-It perpetuates the belief that everyone has the potential to be recognized as a top-performing individual if given the right opportunities and support.
+Managers need to approach employees with this type of mindset as it is founded on the belief that everyone has the potential to be recognized as a top-performing individual if given the right opportunities and support.

 2. Individualize your management style

 Every person has a unique set of strengths, weaknesses, and skills.
-So a one-size-fits-all management style doesn’t make sense when it comes to supporting employees.
+So a one-size-fits-all management style doesn’t make sense when supporting employees.
 Thankfully, there are many effective management styles that managers can adopt to align with their employees’ individual needs.

 3. Give ongoing feedback

 One of the best ways to support low-performing employees is to create a culture of continuous feedback by encouraging frequent informal performance conversations.
-This not only helps employees build awareness around their ongoing performance, but it also ensures that they don’t feel caught off guard during performance reviews.
+This helps employees build awareness around their ongoing performance and ensures that they don’t feel caught off guard during performance reviews.

 4. Take advantage of performance reviews

-In addition to continuous feedback, regular performance reviews are highly beneficial!
-Acting as official “checkpoints,” they provide a great opportunity to have open conversations about where the employee is struggling, what they’re doing well, and what their personal and professional goals for the future might look like.
-It also allows underperforming employees some dedicated time to collaborate with their managers on the creation of an actionable performance improvement plan.
+In addition to continuous feedback, regular performance reviews are highly beneficial to any performance management approach.
+Acting as official “checkpoints,” regular performance evaluations provide an excellent opportunity for managers to have open conversations about where the employee is struggling, what they’re doing well, and what their future goals might look like.
+It also allows underperforming employees some dedicated time to collaborate with their managers to create an actionable performance improvement plan.

-While some people have frustrations about performance reviews, we believe it has less to do with the performance review itself and more to do with the outdated approach companies take to them.
-If your process is in need of a refresh, there are many steps you can take to improve your company’s performance review - whether that’s by selecting the right tool or identifying the biases that may arise during conversations.
+While some people have frustrations about performance reviews, we believe it has less to do with the performance review itself, and more to do with the outdated approach companies take to them.
+If your process needs a refresh, there are many steps you can take to improve your company’s performance review – whether that’s by selecting the right tool or identifying the biases that may arise during conversations.

 5. Assign a mentor or coach to employees

-Sometimes employees need a very specific type of support or learning opportunity that a manager can’t provide.
+Sometimes employees need a specific support or learning opportunity that a manager can’t provide.
 In these cases, it could be helpful for the manager to connect the employee to an external mentor or coach for additional help.
-Coaching sessions can focus on anything from improving communication skills to learning how to be a better business writer.
+Coaching sessions can focus on anything from improving communication skills to becoming a better business writer.

 At Culture Amp, we have a learning and development benefit called Coaching for Everyone.
-Every employee has access to a number of sessions with an executive coach or life coach.
-This opportunity is available at the six, 12, and 24-month anniversaries of their employment.
+Every employee has access to several sessions with an executive coach or life coach.
+This opportunity is available at their employment's six, 12, and 24-month anniversaries.
 These sessions encourage our employees to grow on a personal, professional, and spiritual level and have been tremendously helpful in setting everyone up for success.

 We’ll say it one last time: performance isn’t static.
 With the right approach, managers and people leaders have the potential to drastically improve the performance of their direct reports.
 By following the management-focused recommendations above, you’re likely to notice a shift in your low-performing employees’ quality of work.